Whatsapp Icon

 Self-Care Activities for Peripheral T-Cell Lymphomas

-Living with Peripheral T-Cell Lymphomas (PTCL) can be challenging, but adopting effective self-care strategies can greatly enhance your quality of life.
+Living with Peripheral T-cell lymphomas (PTCL) can be challenging, but adopting effective self-care strategies can greatly enhance your quality of life.
 Below are essential self-care activities to help you navigate through this journey.

 • Maintain a Balanced Diet: Eating a nutritious diet is crucial.
 Focus on a variety of fruits, vegetables, lean proteins, and whole grains.
-Certain treatments may affect your appetite, but try to eat small, balanced meals throughout the day.
+Certain treatments may affect your appetite but try to eat small, balanced meals throughout the day.

 • Stay Hydrated: Hydration is key.
 Aim for 8-10 glasses of water a day, unless advised otherwise by your healthcare team.
 Avoid alcohol and caffeine as they can contribute to dehydration.